thetascott/AWS_Data_Warehouse/README.md

 1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
 2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
 3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+4. **Infrastructure as Code (IaC)**: Managed AWS infrastructure using Terraform to ensure consistent, repeatable environment setup and configuration.
+5. **CI/CD Automation**: Built a GitHub Actions pipeline to automate the entire process - from data ingestion to generation of the Gold Layer.

 ---